tvooo/thesis/Conclusion.md

 # Reflection

 The following chapter discusses the results of the user testing (evaluation) with respect to the goals presented in the introduction.
-It also reflects on the design process and makes suggestions for improvements in both the process and the concept.
+It also reflects on and makes suggestions for improvements of the design process.

 ## Quantitative Reflection